smithblack-0/WorkflowForge/docs/UserGuide/SFCS.md

 ### .when - Conditional Branching

 **Critical**: The "if" branch executes by default.
-The model must emit a jump token to skip it.
+The model must emit a jump pattern to skip it.

 ```python
 with program.loop("loop", min=3, max=6) as loop_scope: